Timothyolo/SDEpythonproject/README.md

 # SDEpythonproject

 This is a bootcamp admin system. where we focus more on the Admin and its functions.
+I choose this project because I briefly worked as a System Admin and I want to experiment how I can manipulate users without using active directory.

 ## run project app